 - At least one documented dose of Tetanus Diphtheria Adult Pertussis (TDAP) required.
 If no documented Tdap, must take Tdap.
 TDAP is repeated every 10 years. - Tetanus, Diphtheria (Td) booster every 10 years. - Chicken Pox Vaccine(s) or titer must be submitted if history of childhood chicken pox. - Proof of two MMR (measles, mumps, rubella) immunizations given after 12 months of age if born after December 31, 1956.
 If born before 1957, proof of 2 MMR immunizations must be shown or rubella, rubeola and mumps titers showing immunity will be required. - Hepatitis B vaccine series required.
-If vaccine started, student must provide documentation of all three vaccines as they are acquired.
+If vaccine started, student must provide documentation of all three vaccines as they are acquired. - Annual Flu vaccination before October 15th of each year.
+Students must present documentation verifying current influenza vaccination by this date annually.

-- Annual Flu vaccination before October 15th of each year.
-Students must present documentation verifying current influenza vaccination by October 15, 2022.
-Make sure to wait and receive the Fall 2022 flu vaccine when it becomes available in August/September 2022. - PROOF MEANS SIGNATURE OF LICENSED HEALTH CARE PROVIDER, CLINICAL STAMP, OR PHOTOCOPY OF IMMUNIZATION RECORD WITH CLINICAL STAMP OR SIGNATURE.
+- PROOF MEANS SIGNATURE OF LICENSED HEALTH CARE PROVIDER, CLINICAL STAMP, OR PHOTOCOPY OF IMMUNIZATION RECORD WITH CLINICAL STAMP OR SIGNATURE.
 AN IMMUNIZATION RECORD DOES NOT REPLACE THE SECOND PAGE, SECTION II, OF THE PHYSICAL FORM BEING FILLED OUT. - Proof of a COVID Vaccine (series of 2 if Pfizer or Moderna and 1 if Johnson and Johnson) and booster if initial vaccine is greater than 6 months old.
 If a student has a medical or religious waiver regarding obtaining the COVID vaccine, they must complete the DSC process for the appropriate waivers prior to starting the NURS 4500 course.
 (Email the nursing administrative assistant for waiver information.)